AlibabaCloudDocs/ecs/intl.en-US/Snapshots/Use snapshots/Enable or disable the instant access feature.md

 ## Billing

-After the instant access feature is enabled, you are charged for both the storage fee for normal snapshots and the instant access feature fee.
-The billable items of the instant access feature include the number of times the feature is enabled, snapshot size, and billing duration.
-For more information, see [Snapshots](/intl.en-US/Pricing/Billing items/Snapshot billing.md).
+After the instant access feature is enabled, you are charged both the storage fee for the snapshots and the fee for the instant access feature.
+The billable items of the instant access feature include the number of times the feature is enabled, the size of snapshots for instant access, and billing duration.
+For more information, see [Snapshots](/intl.en-US/Pricing/Billing items/Snapshots.md).

 **Note:** The instant access feature is billed separately.
 You can disable the feature to save costs after a snapshot is created.
-You are still charged for the storage fee for normal snapshots.
+You are still charged for the storage of the snapshot.

 ## Enable the instant access feature